mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 ones, follow some kind of logic, the setting becomes that much richer and more believable.
-This does not mean that the players will understand everything that happens, nor that the Referee needs to have detailed notes on every character’s personality.
+This does not mean that the players will understand everything that happens, nor that the Referee needs to have detailed notes on every character's personality.
 However, the game universe needs to be sufficiently consistent that odd behaviour attracts interest.